cookiengineer/cookie.engineer/weblog/articles/your-definition-of-privacy-is-wrong.md

 - Can we trust Governments?
 Especially No.
 - Can we still believe in Democracy?
 Hopefully yes.

+The underlying problem with the concept of Trust is that the Web Browser is only configurable up to a point where you think it's safe to use for the moment; until eventually another feature will land in the Web Browser that can be abused.

+This happened a couple times with WebSockets in the past, and again a couple times with WebRTC, and again a couple times with CSS `:hover` and `:visited` and again with CSS shaders... and again ... and again.

+My point is that Users should whitelist and actively allow Web Sites what they can do feature-wise; and not use the Web by trusting things and implementations blindly.

 If you want to go even further than the recommended solution in this article, you might wanna check up on my current project, the